Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Finistere Ventures - Top VCs in AgTech

-Finistere Ventures is a venture capital firm that invests in companies within the agriculture and food technology sectors.
-They support businesses from their earliest stages through to later growth rounds.
+Finistere Ventures is a venture capital firm that invests across the agriculture and food technology sectors.
+They support companies at multiple stages, from seed rounds to later-stage growth, backing innovations that shape the future of food.

 • Investment stages: Seed, early-stage, and late-stage venture